YakNazim/elderberry/README.md

 * Tokens: Every module should have a unique identifier that is somewhat descriptive of what it is, but keeps its functions from having namespace collisions.
 Possible examples include "mouse1" or "diskLogger."

 * Initialize functions: Every user module should have an initialization function.
 Whether it's setting up dynamically allocated data, referencing a secondary API or library, or simply doing nothing, MIML requires that every user modules have an initialize function.
 Since its called from auto-generated code, the initialize function should not take any arguments.
-A recommended naming scheme is:  void init_<module token>(void);
+A recommended naming scheme is:  `void init_<module token>(void);`

 * Finalize functions: Every modules should have a finalize function.
 This function is used to execute code necessary to shut down the user module before the application terminates, such as deallocating any dynamic memory.
 Since its called from auto-generated code, the finalize function should not take any arguments.
-A recommended naming scheme is:  void finalize_<module token>(void);
+A recommended naming scheme is:  `void finalize_<module token>(void);`

 * Data-passing functions: Receiver functions should at least contain the token of the user module it's being defined in.
-A recommended naming scheme is: void get<function name>_<module token>(args); An example might be "void getMessage_diskLogger(char *buf);" Sender functions, which are references to the respective auto-generated intermodular data handler are best defined as: void send<function name>_<module token>(args); An example might be "void sendMessage_diskLogger(char *buf);" User modules may have multiple sender and receiver functions.
+A recommended naming scheme is: `void get<function name>_<module token>(args);` An example might be `void getMessage_diskLogger(char *buf);` Sender functions, which are references to the respective auto-generated intermodular data handler are best defined as: `void send<function name>_<module token>(args);` An example might be `void sendMessage_diskLogger(char *buf);` User modules may have multiple sender and receiver functions.

 * Filenames: A recommended naming scheme for the user modules is module_<module token>.c and .h.
 An example might be "module_diskLogger.c" and "module_diskLogger.h".